 Pre-menopause, the hormones oestrogen and progesterone work together to release eggs from the ovaries and regulate your menstrual cycle.
 During the perimenopause, the levels of oestrogen and progesterone fluctuate widely and the imbalance in these hormones can lead to menopausal symptoms.
 Other symptoms are often a result of an overall low level of oestrogen in the body.
 Many different parts of the body can be affected, including the bones, joints, heart, brain, skin and vagina.

-Other symptoms include: irregular or heavy periods, night sweats, joint pains, poor sleep (insomnia), heart palpitations, low mood (depression), anxiety, mood swings, poor memory, tiredness, headaches, vaginal dryness, hair and skin changes, urinary symptoms (needing to pass urine more frequently), painful sex, and low sex drive (libido).
+Other symptoms include: irregular or heavy periods, night sweats, joint pains, poor sleep (insomnia), heart palpitations, low mood (depression), anxiety, mood swings, poor memory, tiredness, headaches, vaginal dryness, hair and skin changes, urinary symptoms (needing to pass urine more frequently), painful sex, and low sexual desire (low libido).

-Are there any long-term health problems associated with the menopause?
+Are there any long-term health problems associated with menopause?

 After menopause, women have an increased risk of osteoporosis (thinning of the bones), heart disease and dementia.
 This is believed to be as a result of the falling levels of oestrogen, as this hormone protects our bones, heart and our brain.